blasilli/ClusteringMetricsPerception/README.md

 - `estimation/`: Contains probability estimation results.
 - `raw/`: Contains raw data, generated from responses, used in Experiment 2.
 - `responses-gpt4o.csv`: Contains responses from GPT-4o during Experiment 2.

-## Data Collections

-## SDPC
-- `csv/`: Contains CSV files for the SDPC-72 datasets.
-- `img-pdf/`: Contains PDF images of individual scatterplots.
-- `img-png/`: Contains PNG images of individual scatterplots.
-- `imgpairs-pdf/`: Contains PDF images of scatterplot pairs.
-- `imgpairs-png/`: Contains PNG images of scatterplot pairs.
-- `datasets.csv`: Contains metadata about the datasets, such as metric values.
-- `pairs.csv`: Contains information about the pairs, such as RPD values.

-## SDPC-72
-- `csv/`: Contains CSV files for the SDPC-72 datasets.
-- `img-pdf/`: Contains PDF images of individual scatterplots.
-- `img-png/`: Contains PNG images of individual scatterplots.
-- `imgpairs-pdf/`: Contains PDF images of scatterplot pairs.
-- `imgpairs-png/`: Contains PNG images of scatterplot pairs.
-- `datasets.csv`: Contains metadata about the datasets, such as metric values.
-- `pairs.csv`: Contains information about the pairs, such as RPD values.